Raku/doc/writing-docs/STYLEGUIDE.md

 previous exposition to the language (or computer science altogether).
-Although it might seem obvious to you that only the first line can in fact initialize a hash, the documentation is targeted at people with no previous exposition to the language.
+Although it might seem obvious to you that only the first line can in fact initialize a hash, the documentation is targeted at people with no previous exposure to the language.

 ### 'say' vs 'put'